andr1972/nqueens-big/README.md

 # nqueens-big

 Find N queens in NxN board.
 For N from 4 to several thousands.
+For example call /nqsearch -n 200